Building a Master Plan for Aging: Key Elements from States Planning for an Aging Population

 Examples of State Master Plans for Aging

-- Colorado’s Strategic Action Plan on Aging is led by a planning group of state and local policymakers, as well as providers and advocates.
-Updated every two years, the plan addresses a range of issues from age-friendly communities, housing, transportation, and workforce.
-Colorado engaged in extensive stakeholder outreach through its “Conversations on Aging” project that helped inform the planning process.4
+- Colorado’s Strategic Action Plan on Aging is led by a planning group of state and local policymakers, as well as providers and Updated annually, the plan addresses a range of issues like age-friendly communities, housing, transportation and workforce, which contributed to Colorado acquiring AARP Age-Friendly status.
+Colorado engaged in extensive stakeholder outreach through its Conversations on Aging project that helped inform the planning process.7

 * All states are required by the Administration for Community Living to submit a State Plan exclusively focused on Older Americans Act funding limited to nutrition and modest community-based support programs.
 The State Plan goals and outcome measures could be built into or coordinated with similarly focused elements of a broader Master Plan for Aging.